UkiDLucas/UkiDLucas.github.io/_posts/2024-04-18-walk-and-listen.md

 ---
 layout: single
 title: "Walk and Listen"
+date: 2024-04-18
+author: Uki D. Lucas
+permalink: "/posts/walk-and-listen/"
 ---
-#byUkiDLucas #public

 # Walk and Listen

 “The best sailing is down the trade winds.
 If you are setting off to do something, go with the prevailing winds”
 ~ Uki
 Every couple of years, I reevaluate which way the wind is blowing and make corrections in my life.
 The last couple of years have been dominated by
 AI and autonomy
 .
 Some jobs are disappearing, and some are on the rise.
 You must always trim the sails in response to the wind and the waves.
 You must also set the right pace depending on how far you still have to go.
 ~ ~ ~
 Today, I wanted to share my two favorite activities: hiking and listening.
 During the week, I cannot go to the mountains, so I walk on the path by my house.
 The path is about 12,000 steps, which makes my Apple device feel very satisfied.
 On a beautiful evening like today, I have a few stumps and logs on which I can sit down, soak up the sun, and think.
 Along the path, I make sure I stop to smell the roses, or rather, take photos of the flowers and bunnies.
 The second and quite important part of this hobby is listening.
 I usually listen to an Audible audiobook or a YouTube video if I want to learn something.
 This activity usually charges me full of ideas, which sometimes are actions to be taken and sometimes ideas to write about.
 The videos I listened to today were motivating and full of how-to instructions.
 There is no point in re-hashing them.
 I listed one on the bottom.
 Where am I going?
 I have a limited time before I retire or otherwise stop working.
 I have to think about how to prepare so I can retire and do what I love.
 The best way to achieve it is to secure a residual income, care for health, and have a purpose.
 I want to walk, listen, think, and write
 .
 I hope to have readers.
 Where is the rest of the world going?
 AI and automation will surely change the landscape of people's lives.
 Writing
 how-to blogs will lose relevance as AI chatbots will answer any question you might have.
 Providing wise fatherly or grand-fatherly advice may also not be relevant for the same reason.
 My only hope for writing is to write from the heart
 , to be a
 human
 , an
 anthropologist
 , a
 philosopher
 , and a
 poet
 .
 The future of humanity will be about human entertainment
 , the
 service industry
 , and
 human contact
  in a world filled with
 AI

 games
 ,
 chatbots
 ,
 robots
 , and
 automated factories
 .
 How do I connect with my readers?
 I need to engage with my audience.
 So far, the blog has failed at this: not a single comment in a very long time, not a single direct message.
 I will explore Facebook, Instagram, LinkedIn (with 13,000 contacts), Threads, and Pinterest, but I no longer enjoy these interactions.
 I used to wait for the pings and notifications, but now I turn them off.
 But I honestly want to hear from you.
 What did you think about my articles?
 What would you want me to write about?
 Which of your problems or questions can I address?
 [](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEh7MyUK1ExlcpcM4FTmVNkkSm6TXAQ_sybTnM-n_hPbMx2tTpoyXhL_PFgFUSAHkC1MZpxsLd-l8NDySHDhfGRegVbjA235QB3lAY3JXC2tG5IqVMO3FhV7hPCkz2MwuTNSxOlj9YBJGK51Mb7bsEm40l3Qtrtg_geyE3fytWx8XYTKz_KAfHFkrA/s4032/IMG_2313.jpeg)